sidooms/MovieTweetings/README.md

 Metric | Value
 --- | ---
-Total number of ratings                 | 432,433
+Total number of ratings                 | 435,825
-Number of unique users                  | 39,395
+Number of unique users                  | 39,567
-Number of unique items                  | 22,637
+Number of unique items                  | 22,743
-These stats were last autocalculated on Tue Nov 3 01:04:57 CET 2015  ([more stats here](./stats.md))
+These stats were last autocalculated on Sun Nov 15 13:57:37 CET 2015  ([more stats here](./stats.md))

 ##A Movie Rating Dataset Collected From Twitter